 How much does car insurance cost in West Virginia per month?

-In West Virginia, the full coverage car insurance comprises collision, comprehensive and liability with the limits of 100/300/100 and cost $167 a month.
-On the other hand, state minimum coverage costs $43 and liability policy with limits 50/100/50 is $49 monthly.
+West Virginia car insurance estimate for full coverage comprises collision, comprehensive and liability with 100/300/100 and cost $167 per month.
+For the state minimum liability, it’s $43, and $49 for a liability policy with limits of 50/100/50.

 Does your age impact how much you pay for insurance in West Virginia?